zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 <br>**Lab Activity 3: Tuning a SQL in a PDB**
 ======================================================================

-##### **Environment Details:**
+#### **Environment Details:**

 The target database is running a load on the sample schema provided via the Examples (or companion) software accompanying the Oracle Database software.
 There are other schemas created to simulate specific performance scenarios.

-Lab environment setup

-#### Your environment should have a workload running.
-If EM 13c is not running please refer to Appendix B for the steps to start EM 13c.
+#### Lab Assumption: Your environment should have EM13c and a workload running.

-##### Estimated Time to Complete Use Case: 10 minutes
+#### Estimated Time to Complete Use Case: 10 minutes

-Business Case

-This use case is intended to give an idea of how the pluggable database administrator will tune queries in a PDB.
-We are running a workload and this flow will help you to identify a Top SQL and then tune it using SQL Tuning Advisor.
-The PDBA will have no access to the Container and his/her view is only restricted to the queries running in the PDB assigned to this user.
+This use case is o show how a pluggable database administrator can tune queries in a PDB.
+With a running workload, this activity will help you  identify a Top SQL and then tune it using SQL Tuning Advisor.
+The PDBA will have no access to the Container and their view is only restricted to the queries running in the PDB assigned to this user.

-1. Log into Enterprise Manager Cloud Control.
+    Log into Enterprise Manager Cloud Control.

-2. Please note that you will be using a new URL:
+    Please note that you will be using a new URL:
     *https://Your_Assign_IP:7803/em*

     Login: sysman/welcome1

 ![](media/8e45436e4fa48b9a5bda495da7b0a674.jpg)

-3. Once logged into Enterprise Manager.
-Select Targets, Databases .
-Click on the expand icon on the left and click on the database sales.subnet.vcn.oraclevcn.com
+1. Once logged into Enterprise Manager, **Select** Targets, then Databases . **Click** on the expand icon on the left and click on the database **sales.subnet.vcn.oraclevcn.com**

 ![](media/63f4072fb3b311db561d2c284bc93ffe.png)

-4. You should now see the Database Home page.
+2. You should now see the Database Home page.

 ![](media/611d814ca29dfc9f327a7c8159608093.jpg)

-5. From the Performance Menu click on Performance Hub-\> ASH Analytics
+3. From the Performance Menu **Click** on Performance Hub, then ASH Analytics

 ![](media/ea10a67618855f3e0ce1a5f5c7157d71.jpg)

-6. Click on the activity bar for the SQL showing highest activity in the bottom left region.
+4.  **Click** on the activity bar for the SQL showing highest activity in the bottom left region.

 ![](media/1530ad41444abf8120ba3a6bce8d9ba1.jpg)

-7. Now schedule the SQL Tuning Advisor by clicking on the ‘Tune SQL’ button.
+5. Now schedule the SQL Tuning Advisor by **Clicking** on the **Tune SQL** button.

 ![](media/4532cfdb72eeef8ade51f86d9974061e.jpg)

-8. Accept the default and submit the SQL tuning Job.
+6. Accept the default and **Submit** the SQL tuning Job.

 ![](media/528d1e6ee4c55f477811c554c2eeff99.jpg)

 ![](media/8aaa9d1d202302cd87c3870ffe51b956.png)

-9. Once the job completes.
+7. Once the job completes.
 You should see the recommendations for either creating a profile or an index.

 ![](media/64e4e02ca8258d7c1fc54bec446b691a.png)

-10. Implement the SQL Profile recommendation.
+8. Implement the SQL Profile recommendation.
 SQL Profiles are a great way of tuning a SQL without creating any new objects or making any code changes.

-##### At this point let’s now turn off the load: Change directory to scripts and execute the script 1-db_lab_stop.sh as shown below
+9. At this point let’s now turn off the load: Change directory to scripts and execute the script 1-db_lab_stop.sh as shown below

 ![](media/e032d591c5b1132ac156974c6abbe2f4.jpg)

-This concludes Database Performance Management lab activities.
-You can now move on to Real Application Testing lab activities.

 # *B. Real Application Testing*

-The objective of this lab to provide exercises designed to showcase the new Real Application Testing capabilities in Oracle Enterprise Manager Cloud Control 13c and Database 18c.
+The objective of this lab section is to provide exercises designed to showcase Real Application Testing capabilities in Oracle Enterprise Manager Cloud

-Functional Coverage:
+Control 13c and Database 18c.

-In this lab you will go through features in the following functional areas:
+In this lab you will go through these functional areas:

     SQL Performance Analyzer Optimizer Statistics

     SQL Performance Analyzer Gather Optimizer Statistics Validation

     Consolidated Database Replay

     Replay multiple workloads concurrently against Pluggable Databases in the Container Database

 <br>**Lab Activity 4: SQL Performance Analyzer Optimizer Statistics**